-Toyota Highlander owners have reported 39 problems associated with steering (under the steering category).
+Toyota Highlander owners have reported 45 problems related to steering (under the steering category).

-The vehicle was a 2005 Toyota Highlander.
-Vehicle identification number (VIN) of the vehicle is JTEEP21A55_.
 When I returned from work on 08/28/2013 I noticed a leak under my vehicle.
 I took my car to an auto mechanic on 8/30/2023 and they informed me that the power steering line was rusted and leaking and needed to be replaced.
 My vehicle only has 74296 in mileage.
 I had the power steering line replaced for safety reasons.
-This steering issue occurred Aug.
-28, 2013.

 See all problems of the 2005 Toyota Highlander.

-Crash was involved with the Toyota Highlander.
-Tl- consumer owns a 2012 Toyota Highlander.
+Tl- the contact owns a 2012 Toyota Highlander.
 The contact stated that while driving approximately 50 mph, the rear of the vehicle began swaying.
 The contact was unable to control the steering wheel and crashed into a billboard.
 There were no injuries.
 A police report was not filed.
 The manufacturer was made aware of the failure.
 The vehicle was destroyed.
 The VIN was not available.
 The approximate failure mileage was 24,000.
 Kmj.
-The failure date was June 2, 2013.

 See all problems of the 2012 Toyota Highlander.

-The car involved is a 2008 Toyota Highlander.
-The vehicle's vehicle identification number (VIN) was JTEES43A78_.
 I had to replace the steering shaft on this car.
 I was told that on the 2008 and 2013 models there was an issue.
 Toyota would not work with me on this expense.
 I feel this is a major part of the car and I could have been in danger if not fixed.
 Them knowing this is an issue and not doing a recall is wrong!
 I felt they should have taken care of this and not at my expense.
 I have had about 3 different recalls on the car and this just added to my worries.
 I am not sure what constitutes a recall but felt this was one on Toyota.
 Thank you.
-This issue happened on Mon., Mar.
-11, 2013.

-The vehicle having this issue was a 2008 Toyota Highlander.
 My steering locks when I was driving.
 I reported this issue before to the dealer, but they figure out that the computer has a problem after the big issue.
-It was November 6, 2012 when this steering issue occurred.

-The vehicle was a 2011 Toyota Highlander.
 I only have 7k miles in my car I own the car for only 1 year.
 I notice that the steering wheel is not balance at all.
 At least 5-10 degree to the right.
 I have my car service every 6 months with Toyota it should be balanced and done the tire rotation??? also the transmission occasionally stall about 1-2 second when I accelerate to 30-40 mph.
 I am afraid that the transmission will have problem within this 2-3 years.
 Like Honda transmission failure on odyssey.
-This steering problem happened on Wed., Apr.
-18, 2012.

-The vehicle's vehicle identification number (VIN) is JTEGD21AX7_.
 At 68,000 miles, my Toyota Highlander steering has become very loose.
 The steering wheel play is about two inches.
 Dealer tells me no recalls, but, after making hundreds of thousands of these units, one bad one is bound to occur.
 Unfortunately, I got the bad one.
 Dealer admits the vehicle has been very well taken care of.
 It is otherwise in excellent condition.
 I am 73 years old and drive very carefully.
 No accidents or abuse of the vehicle.
 No tickets or accidents in 55years.
 Why would a vehicle I have maintained well and taken care of suddenly develop a bad steering rack? especially since Toyota claims to have excellent reliability.
 I do not feel this vehicle is safe.
 It wonders allover the road.
-The failure date was Monday, Feb.
-13, 2012.

 See all problems of the 2007 Toyota Highlander.